linode/apl-docs/docs/for-ops/how-to/clone-apl.md

 It is advised to keep this file save as it contains passwords and access credentials.
 :::

-### Use the values to install a new APL instance
+### Use the values to install a new instance

-Depending on your use case, you may need to change some settings from the `values.yaml` file before using it to install a new APL instance.
+Depending on your use case, you may need to change some settings from the `values.yaml` file before using it to install a new platform instance.
 The most common use cases:

 - Change the `domainSuffix`.